gvwilson/fiction/in-heck/index.md

 ## Gears

-Gumption went home after that—Prosecutors or no Prosecutors, he had chores to do.
+Gumption went home after that—Regulators or no Regulators, he had chores to do.
 Maddy walked part of the way with him in silence before grunting a "see you later" and turning right instead of left where the path forked.

 The excitement of knowing that the *Sandy Bend Chronicle* was going to publish her drawing had worn off, leaving her feeling as drizzly and gray inside as the weather was outside.
-It had been stupid to think that that the Prosecutors would just march into Rusty Bridge and say, "We're taking Sindy Roo," without some kind of—of she didn't know what.
+It had been stupid to think that that the Regulators would just march into Rusty Bridge and say, "We're taking Sindy Roo," without some kind of—of she didn't know what.
 A trial or something,